 Baked sweet potato + nut butter + cinnamon

-Here are a few easy ideas for lunch while breastfeeding.
+Here are a few easy lunch ideas for breastfeeding moms.
 Lunch is a great time to have a salad or to use up leftovers from the night before.

 Also consider spending a few minutes a week prepping ingredients for easy lunches.
 Having pre-chopped veggies and/or salads made ahead can make it so that you can eat even if you can’t put baby down.